isomerpages/moe-konghwasch/_our-signature-programmes/应用学习计划 Applied Learning Programme (ALP).md

 programme.
 The first tier equips all students with basic journalistic skills, such as researching, interviewing, and presenting.
-Students create video news, aligned to themes in STELLAR, where they step into the roles of a
-<a href="http://journalist.In" rel="noopener noreferrer nofollow" target="_blank">journalist.In</a>the second tier, a selected group of students further
-hone their skills by producing newsworthy videos for KHS Live!
+Students create video news, aligned to themes in STELLAR, where they step into the roles of a journalist in the second tier, a selected group of students further hone their skills by producing newsworthy videos for KHS Live!
 This year, KHS Live! has been extended to the learning of Chinese Language in support of our school’s mission to empower Kong Hwaians with language skills and cross-cultural appreciation that come with bilingualism in English and Chinese languages.
 Students get a taste of the life of a journalist through